PedroMMarinho/grubsouls-theme/README.md

         ./choose_background.sh
         # Or copy a custom image to grubsouls/background.png
         ```
-    - The script will allow you to choose an image from `backgrounds_options`.
+    - The script will allow you to choose an image from `background_galery`.
 If you do not want to run the script, you can always copy any image from that folder to use as background.

     - For alternate backgrounds on boot, copy the images you'd like to shuffle to **grubsouls/backgrounds**.
 This requires an extra step so checkout the `Configuration` section.